DebangshuB/CardioUIDeploy/README.md

 #### Server
 The project is hosted on an AWS EC2 instance.

+Edit : It has been shifted to Heroku.

 #### Web Backend
 The project is contained in a Flask application written in python.
 The templating has been done using Jinja and the data collection from the user is done using WT Forms.